 In summary, the Gospel of Thomas highlights the theme that the Kingdom of God resides within each individual.
 It emphasises the importance of self-knowledge and the recognition of the divine energy present in all things.

 The sayings of Jesus according to dr. Bart Ehrman

 In the Gospel of Thomas, as interpreted by Dr. Bart Ehrman, there is a profound message about uncovering the truth that empowers the spiritual essence within individuals to transcend the material distractions of our physical world.
 This text emphasises the significance of exploring a deeper understanding and embracing the divine sparks that reside within each of us.
 By shedding light on these teachings, Dr. Ehrman aims to provide insights that can guide individuals towards a more meaningful and fulfilling spiritual journey.

 “Revealing the truth that allows the divine sparks within you to escape the material trappings of this world”.Dr Bart Ehrman

 Gospel of Thomas Summary

-The Gospel of Thomas is a collection of sayings attributed to Jesus.
-It is not considered canonical by the majority of Christian sects, but it offers a unique perspective on early Christian beliefs and offers us a unique glimpse into the teachings and the zeitgeist of this time.
+The Gospel of Thomas comprises a compilation of sayings attributed to Jesus.
+While it is not recognised as canonical by the majority of Christian sects, it offers a distinctive viewpoint on early Christian beliefs and provides valuable insights into the teachings and prevailing attitudes of that era.

 Frequently Asked Questions:

-The Gospel of Thomas was not included in the bible as it was only finalised in the 16th century.
+The Gospel of Thomas did not make it into the Bible as it was not included in the finalised version of the Bible in the 16th century.